notniknot/technical-observability-for-ml/README.md

 **Visualization:** We use Grafana to provide a user-friendly interface for visualizing and analyzing data from various sources.

-**Metrics:** We use Prometheus to collect, store, and analyze time-series data for monitoring and alerting cloud-native applications and infrastructure.

 **Logs:** We use Loki to provide a horizontally-scalable, highly-available, and multi-tenant log aggregation system for cloud-native applications and infrastructure.
 Therefore, Promtail helps to collect those logs from the log files of the K8s pods and sends them to Loki for storage, analysis, and visualization.

 **Metrics:** We use Prometheus to collect, store, and analyze metrics as time-series data for monitoring K8s applications and infrastructure.
 Note: Grafana Mimir is not part of this architecture because Prometheus can store the metrics in an own timeseries database to some extent.
 This is good enough for this example.
 In a real world scenario you would definitely choose a separate metric store.